TurboGears/tg2docs/docs/main/Auth/Authentication.rst

 If you're looking for different authentication methods, you may want to visit `the repoze.who website <http://static.repoze.org/whodocs/>`_ to check if the plugin you're looking for is already available or how to create your own plugins.

-Then you should also check the :mod:`repoze.what` documentation to learn how to setup the new settings.
+To learn how to customize Authentication and Authorization in TurboGears you can give a look at `Customizing Authentication <Customization.html>`_.